-How to shake off your Christmas stress
+Don’t let stress ruin your Christmas

+Don’t let stress ruin your Christmas.
+Here are my tips for staying calm during the chaos

-It’s almost that time of year again – the shops are filling up, along with the roads, and people’s stress levels are increasing.
+It’s that time of year again – the shops are filling up, along with the roads, and people’s stress levels are increasing.

 Christmas is a time of tradition.
-Some people have huge family gatherings with relatives (lockdowns permitting) from all over the place; others prefer a quiet evening – fireplace, wine, blanket and time off work.
+Some people have huge family gatherings with relatives from all over the place; others prefer a quiet evening – fireplace, wine, blanket and time off work.

 Whatever your tradition, it can be very stressful.